40 Employee Write-Up Forms: Format, Types, Guide, and Tips

 Facts of incident

-Thirdly, the write-up form must clarify the circumstances under which the infraction, indiscipline, or violation occurred or was reported to the manager.
+Thirdly, the write-up must clarify the circumstances under which the infraction, indiscipline, or violation occurred or was reported to the manager.
 This information can be given in the form of a narrative outlining the known facts about the incident.

-However, if too much information cannot fit in the write-up, it can be given in a separate document and later attached to the employee write-up form.
+However, if too much information cannot fit in the write-up, it can be given in a separate document and later attached to the form.
 This section will typically involve a lot of referencing to company policies or expectations as a basis of the employer’s claim and concerns.

-Note: An employee write-up is not vindictive but rather a remedial tool for employee management.
+A write-up is not vindictive but rather a remedial tool for employee management.
 It should be directed towards rectifying the employee’s wrongs by indicating all the necessary steps they need to take to make this possible.
 In addition, it forms a basis for measuring progress in an employee’s journey to correct their behavior.

 Past disciplinary action